Toorak

 What has been the trend in development approvals over the past five years in the suburb of Toorak?

-Looking at development activity over the past five years, the suburb of Toorak's approval levels have been significantly below the yearly average of 64, showing a notable downturn in recent development.
+Looking at development activity over the past five years, the suburb of Toorak's approval levels have been slightly above the yearly average of 64, showing modest growth in recent years.

 How does recent development compare to population growth in the suburb of Toorak?